-The project helps to achieve the goals of Canada's Feminist International Assistance Policy (FIAP) by assisting “governments of developing countries to improve their ability to deliver programs that support gender equality at all levels of government and in all sectors.”
+The project is funded by Global Affairs Canada.
+It helps to achieve the goals of Canada's Feminist International Assistance Policy (FIAP) by assisting “governments of developing countries to improve their ability to deliver programs that support gender equality at all levels of government and in all sectors.”
 By “supporting civic participation among groups disproportionately affected by poverty” it is also aligned with Canada’s Official Development Assistance Accountability Act (ODAAA).

 PMI-WILL aims to achieve two core objectives:

 - Increasing women’s capacity to get involved and lead in local governance

 - Increasing local governments' capacity to deliver inclusive, gender-responsive services